bad-mushroom/q3-spinup/README.md

 ```

 At the very least, you'll want to change the `rconpassword` value to something other than the default "PASSWORD".

+## Environment

+The build script supports either ARM or x86 processors and it needs to be set in `build/ioquake3.dockerfile` before continuing.
+If you're on an x86 (most likely), you're all set - that's the default.
+For running on an M1 Mac or other ARM based system you'll need to uncomment the `ENTRYPOINT` line for M1 and comment out the Linux/x86 line.

 ## Spinup